kimjoar/ttm4130/Sammendrag.markdown

 * Sentral uten IN-funksjoner.
 * Må benytte seg av SSP-utstyr i andre sentraler for å få tilknytning.
+* This NAP cannot communicate with an SCF, but it has the ability to determine when IN processing is required.
+It must send calls requiring IN processing to an SSP.

 ### Service Node (SN)